xiaoxian9799/newbieWiki/Methods.md

 method_name(input_parameters);
 ```

+- `parameter` = the variable in the method signature
+- `argument` = the value passed when the method is called

 > [!NOTE]
 > C#
 > A method can be called before or after its definition.

 `return` terminates execution of its method and returns control to the caller.

+## Method Scope
+Scope is the region of a program where certain data is accessible.

+Global variables